stickymongoose/geeksort/README.md

 Due to the wide variety of games sizes, GeekSort will guess based on the largest one, and be conservative.
 To adjust this behavior, right click on the most egregious games (OGRE Designer's Edition, for example), and adjust your collection's version.
 After you've done several, you must then reload your collection manually for GeekSort to get the updated sizes.

+## I have some games I don't want sorted!
+When sorting your games, you can specify a Filter, which will exclude any games that match from being put on shelves.

+For a more targeted approach, you can exclude games by right-clicking and selecting Exclude.
+**Note:** This will last until the next time you update your game collection from BGG.
+For a more permanent solution, go to that game's page (via the right click menu), and add **#GeekSort-Exclude** as a comment.
+It's not the prettiest solution, but there seemingly isn't an API for reading the tags.
+This may eventually be cached off locally.

 ## These sorts are sub-optimal!
 They could definitely fit better!